The most basic stitch that one can knit – the knit stitch. Now that you’ve mastered casting on, you can start making your first swatch.

-Flip your work so the pointy end of you needle is facing towards the right (sorry lefty’s, I don’t have the left-handed version of this).
-Repeat making the stitches down the length of your 20 stitches.
-Count to double check.
+Count to double check how many stitches you have.
 Too many?
-You may have accidentally pulled your yarn forward or knitting 2 stitches in one stitch.
+You may have accidentally pulled your yarn forward or knit 2 stitches in one stitch.
 Not enough?
 One of the stitches was missed when you were completing the row.

 Practice making as many rows as you like.
-If you feel the need to make something, casting on more stitches, say about 45 if you’re using size 5mm (size 8 US) needles and worsted weight yarn, will make you a very basic scarf. 😄
+If you want to make something, casting on more stitches, say about 45 if you’re using size 5mm (size 8 US) needles and worsted weight yarn, will make you a very basic scarf. 😄

 Now for The Purl Stitch.